Looking for a full list of Certified Service Providers? Click here.

 Why get certified?

-In addition to enabling ORCID to more effectively communicate a product offering to other institutions, certification entitles ORCID SPs to other benefits, including a reduced go-live time for ORCID members using the certified SP product, easy-to-articulate requirements during tendering and procurement processes, access to relevant statistics for benchmarking, permission to use “ORCID Certified Service Provider” branding, and invitations to participate in ORCID-hosted workshops.
+In addition to enabling ORCID to more effectively communicate a product offering to other institutions, certification entitles ORCID SPs to other benefits, including a reduced go-live time for ORCID members using the certified SP product, easy-to-articulate requirements during tendering and procurement processes, permission to use “ORCID Certified Service Provider” branding, and invitations to participate in ORCID-hosted workshops.

 How does the certification process work?